finspec/finspec-spec/documentation/schema_def_3.0.md

 *  Ability to flexibly embed field tables and examples within message presentations using custom HTML tags
 *  Changes to examples array, making them global and differentiating raw versus illustrative examples.
 *  Ablity to control the positioning of fields and examples within HTML descriptive sections.
+*  A new, optional `transforms` section to capture expected logic for message transformations by the receiving application: [Transforms](#transformsArray).
+*  Change to `createdByText` and `updatedAt` in [Notes](#notesArray)to ensure consistent camel-case naming convention.
+*  Addition of JavaScript as permitted expression language (in addtion to Groovy), with corresponding changes to various condition blocks.

 ## Format